D+

 Crime Quick Facts

-• Violent crimes in San Marcos are 73% higher than the national average
+• Violent crimes in San Marcos are equal to the national average

-• Year over year crime in San Marcos has increased by 11%
+• Year over year crime in San Marcos has decreased by 4%

 San Marcos, TX Crime Quiz